 We are not licensed or authorised for the reserved legal activity of non-contentious probate.
 Consequently, any work we do for you on closely aligned activities, such as estate administration or inheritance tax advice, will not be covered by the ICAEW Probate Compensation Scheme and you will not have access to the Legal Ombudsman.

 If during the provision of professional services to you, you need advice on Investments, we will refer you to our associate company LB Financial Solutions Limited which is authorised to conduct investment business under the Financial Services Act.
-LB Financial Solutions Limited is an Appointed Representative of Intrinsic Financial Planning Limited which is regulated by The Financial Conduct Authority.
+LB Financial Solutions Ltd is an appointed representative of TenetConnect Ltd, which are authorised and regulated by the Financial Conduct Authority.

 It is by this means that we consider we can best ensure you receive the best advice, taking into account all the various products available.